monsoonmaelstrom/book2/book2.md

 I can’t say I disagree.

 The crowd looks torn.
-They know he made some valid points, but *everyone* knows that what my mother said about Dairuvar was also accurate.
+He made some valid points, but *everyone* knows that what my mother said about Dairuvar was also accurate.
 And she brought props.
 Everyone loves a good show and tell.

 “We will reconvene tomorrow, after we have all had a chance to discuss these assertions among ourselves,” Commander Selby announces to the room.